 Rasma Noreikytė works in the Open-Air Museum of Lithuania (Rumšiškės, 20 km from Kaunas), one of the largest ethnographic open-air museums in Europe (about 200 ha).
-It represents a huge dynamic workshop area with over 40 different educational programmes aids learning about Lithuanian traditions of the five ethnographic regions.
+It represents a huge dynamic workshop area with over 40 different educational programmes.
+With them visitors can learn about Lithuanian traditions of the five ethnographic regions.

 The artist organizes seminars “Make your own national costume” for which she invites different experts in sewing shirts, weaving on an old loom, etc. Rasma represents the northern region Samogitia the main centre of Lithuanian culture in the 19th century that traditionally tended to oppose any anti-Lithuanian restrictions.

 ‘Samogitian people can be described as dignified, stubborn, brave and militant, and I think all these words describe me too’, – says Rasma who works with old weaving techniques in the museum and teaches the art to others.